lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 echo 'export PATH="$HOME/.rbenv/plugins/ruby-build/bin:$PATH"' >> ~/.bashrc
 exec $SHELL
 ```
+There are a few things going on here but explaining them in detail is outside the scope of this article.
+[Here's a good article that explains some of what's going on.](https://linuxhint.com/path_in_bash/)

-Now we can install Ruby with `rbenv`:
+We should now be able to install Ruby with `rbenv`:

 ```shell
 rbenv install 2.7.2
 ```

 This might take a while.
-In fact, the server has a time limit for how long you can be logged in without doing anything and it might kick you out before Ruby's done installing, but the installation will continue regardless and you can simply log back in.
+In fact, the server will probably have a time limit for how long you can be logged in without doing anything and it might kick you out before Ruby's done installing, but the installation will continue regardless and you can simply log back in.

-Once it's done, set the global Ruby version to 2.7.2:
+Once it's done, set the global Ruby version:

 ```shell
 rbenv global 2.7.2